gumeo/academic-kickstart/content/post/emplace-back.md

 ## Why is this a problem?

 The problem is that we are unaware of the problem at compile-time.
 If this was not the intended behavior, we have caused a runtime error, which is generally harder to fix.
 Let us catch the issue somehow.
 You might wonder that some warning flags, e.g., `-Wall` could reveal the issue.
 However, the program compiles fine with `-Wall`. `-Wall` contains narrowing, but it does not contain conversion.
-Further, adding `-Wconversion` yields no warnings!
+Further, adding `-Wconversion` yields no warnings.

 ```
 $ g++ -Wall -Wconversion test.cpp -o test